charlesokeke/worldcountries/README.md

 ## What the Application Does

 The application allows users to search for any  country in the world and provides details about the country.
-It uses Google Maps React API to display major cities of countries on a map with interactive features.
+It uses Google Maps API to display major cities of countries on a map with interactive functionalities.

 ## Browser Compatibility